montypaws/paws-1/README.md

 Example
 -------
-Run app.py from the example folder to see a simple example use of pahs
+Run app.py from the example folder to see a simple example use of paws

 Requirements